GBerrow/MS1/README.md

 - **Contact Form**: The Contact section includes a user-friendly form that allows visitors to send messages directly to John Doe.
 The form includes validation to ensure the correct format of submitted information.

-- **Footer with Social Links**: A footer is present on every page, containing links to John Doe’s social media profiles and GitHub, making it easy for users to connect and follow his professional updates.
+- **Footer with Social Links**: A footer is present on the page, containing links to John Doe’s social media profiles and GitHub, making it easy for users to connect and follow his professional updates.

 ### Accessibility